Mark 12: Parable of the wicked husbandmen

 Mark says that they ("the chief priests, the scribes, and the elders") "realized" that Jesus was speaking about them and wanted to arrest him, but they would not do so for fear of the crowd.
 The passage invites interpretation as an allegory: the husbandmen are the priests and teachers, and perhaps the Judean authorities in general.
 The word could also be a metaphor for all of humanity.
 Many modern translations use the terms "tenants" or "tenant farmers" instead of "husbandmen".
 The vineyard's owner is God.
 A common interpretation of the servants is that of the prophets or all of God's proceeding messengers, while the gentiles, or Christians, are the "others" who will be given the vineyard.
-(Brown 143) The vineyard is Israel or more abstractly the promise made to Abraham by God.
+The vineyard is Israel or more abstractly the promise made to Abraham by God.
 The owner's son is Jesus.
 "Beloved" is what God has called Jesus in Mark 1 and 9 during his baptism and the Transfiguration.

 Isaiah 5 uses similar language regarding God's vineyard.
 Workers working the estates of absentee landlords happened frequently in the Roman Empire, making the story relevant to the listeners of the time.
-(Brown et al. 621) Vineyards were the source of grapes and wine, a common symbol of good in the Gospels.
+Vineyards were the source of grapes and wine, a common symbol of good in the Gospels.
 There is Jesus turning water into wine in John 2 and the saying about new wineskins in Mark 2:22.
 Natural growth, like Jesus' parables of the Mustard Seed and the Seed Growing Secretly in Mark 4, was probably a naturally understood metaphor for Mark's audience, as the ancient world was largely an agricultural world.

-This parable is also found in saying 65-66 of the Gospel of Thomas.
+This parable is also found in saying 65 of the Gospel of Thomas.